AlenkaF/AlenkaF/README.md

-### Hi there 👋

-Welcome to my profile!<br>
+### Welcome to my profile! 👋

-**I'm a mother, Apache Arrow committer contributing to PyArrow, Iyengar Yoga practitioner and certified teacher.**<br>
+**I'm a mother, an Apache Arrow committer, contributing to PyArrow, an Iyengar Yoga practitioner and a certified teacher.**<br>
-I have previously worked at Voltron Data and interned at Quansight.
-Thanks for visiting!
+I have previously worked at United Cloud, Voltron Data, and interned at Quansight.
+Currently, I'm working as a freelancer, staying actively involved in the Apache Arrow project, and seeking support for my PyArrow contributions.
+Thank you for visiting!

-- 🔭 I mostly use Python and Cython, here and there R and C++
-- 🌱 I’m currently deciding if I should dive into C++ or Rust
+- 🔭 Primary Languages: Python, Cython
+- 🌱 Currently Exploring: C++ (Deep dive in progress!)
-- 👯 I like to collaborate on open source projects
+- 👯 I love contributing to and collaborating on open-source projects.

 [![Alenka's GitHub stats](https://github-readme-stats.vercel.app/api?username=AlenkaF)](https://github.com/anuraghazra/github-readme-stats)